South Gloucestershire Second World War Stories

 We have added the stories of over 450 people who died in the Second World War to the South Gloucestershire War Memorials website.

-We would like express our thanks to our volunteer researchers, especially Sarah Hands, for this huge undertaking to honor those who gave their lives during the war.
+We would like express our thanks to our volunteer researchers, especially Sarah Hands, for this huge undertaking to honour those who gave their lives during the war.

 About this project